 This is the type of sugar most commonly found in sugar packets and used in baking.

-White sugar is made like muscovado sugar, except machines are used to speed up the production, and the molasses is completely removed by spinning the sugar in a centrifuge (11).
+White sugar is made like muscovado sugar, except that machines are used to speed its production, and the molasses is completely removed by spinning the sugar in a centrifuge (11).

-The result is a white sugar with a texture similar to dry sand that is very resistant to clumping.
+The result is a clump-resistant white sugar with a texture similar to that of dry sand.

 Since it contains no molasses, granulated sugar has a neutral sweet taste and no color.
 It does not contain minerals, making it less nutritious than muscovado sugar (

 Unlike muscovado sugar, granulated sugar can be made from either sugar cane or sugar beets.
-You can determine the source by reading the ingredients section of the nutrition label.
+You can determine the source by reading the ingredient section of the nutrition label.

 Brown sugar is simply white sugar with molasses added back in after processing.

 Light brown sugar contains a small amount of molasses, while dark brown sugar provides more.
-Still, the amount of molasses is usually less than that found in muscovado sugar.
+Still, the amount of molasses is usually less than that of muscovado sugar.